jpxoi/timeloop/README.md

 ## Testing

 For this project, we will be using [Thunder Client](https://www.thunderclient.io/) for testing the API endpoints.
 This means that we will be using [Thunder Client](https://www.thunderclient.io/) to send requests to the API endpoints and check if the responses are correct.

+Given the nature of the project, we will not be writing any unit tests for the back-end.

 ## Deployment